 I am a legally authorized translator from Romanian to English and English to Romanian, including in the specialized field of medicine and pharmacy.

 I have been translating academic and scientific (medical) texts since the early 2000s when I was still a student.
 After 2003, while being an assistant and then a lecturer at the “Grigore T. Popa” University of Medicine and Pharmacy in Iași, I translated scientific articles, clinical survey questionnaires, official university documents and study records, medical curricula, textbooks, exam questions for international students, etc.

-The amount of text on a page varies greatly depending on type and format (inclusion of graphs and tables, page size and margins, font size and spacing etc.).
-In order to accurately calculate the number of pages you want translated, we must use the same definition of what a standard page is.
-Different translation providers from different countries work with different definitions.
+At the same time, I often get asked “how much for x no. of pages”, and this needs some clarification, too.
+The amount of text on a page varies greatly depending on type and format (inclusion of graphs and tables, page size and margins, font size and spacing, etc.).
+In order to accurately calculate the number of pages you need to have translated, we must use the same definition of what a standard page is.

 One more thing!

 Whether you decide to work with me or not, here is an important point to consider before contracting ANY translator.
 Paying for translation work is not like online shopping.
 If you expect quality, you have to make yourself available for questions, feedback, and support.
 This is especially so if you are a niche expert seeking translation of highly specialized texts.
 I would be wary of any translators who do not ask questions or require some input on your part, regardless of how famous or expensive they are.

 Also, if you are a medical professional who happens to use GoogleTranslate at work, this study published in the British Medical Journal should give you pause.